1. GENERAL

 3.7.
 WHAT ARE MY REPORTING REQUIREMENTS AS AN ANZPAC MEMBER?

-Information collected through annual reports will be collated and reported upon as a region.
+ANZPAC Members will report on their plastic packaging every year to demonstrate their progress.
+Information collected through the annual reports submitted by ANZPAC Members will be collated and reported upon as a regional Annual Impact Report.
 This information will be presented as aggregated and anonymised data.
-It should be noted that individual organisational progress in the form of case studies/stories etc that provide qualitative progress and/or actions may be publicly reported.
+It should be noted that individual organisational progress in the form of case studies/stories etc. that provide qualitative progress and/or actions may be publicly reported.

 3.8.
 IF WE ARE ALREADY A MEMBER OF THE ELLEN MACARTHUR FOUNDATION AND OTHER REGIONAL OR NATIONAL PLASTICS PACTS, WILL WE NEED TO COMPLETE REPORTS FOR EACH PACT?